jbthemc/jenkinsTraining/README.md

 # jenkinsTraining

-new line to trigger build
+new line to re-trigger build